Contact Us for a Free Consultation (213) 542-0979

 So, if somebody had a knife or a gun or some other deadly weapon and they were trying to hurt you or another person and you used your sword cane to defend yourself, there's an argument that that could be self-defense.

-The issue is going to be whether you were entitled to possess the sword cane in defense of yourself, because otherwise they could charge you – with that serious of a weapon – with assault with a deadly weapon, attempted murder depending on the circumstances.
+The issue is going to be whether you were entitled to possess the sword cane in defense of yourself because otherwise, they could charge you – with that serious of a weapon – with assault with a deadly weapon or attempted murder, depending on the circumstances.

-So, there's a number of different circumstances where somebody could be coming at you with deadly force and you could certainly defend yourself with deadly force.
+So, there are a number of different circumstances where somebody could be coming at you with deadly force, and you could certainly defend yourself with deadly force.

 Other defenses would obviously depend on the circumstances of the case – what happened, how the weapon was found – sometimes people have antique weapons.

-I remember a long time ago I bought one of those old billy clubs that the English police used to walk around with and I realized – once I started seeing clients getting arrested for these type of things – I needed to get rid of it because if somehow the police got into my house and found this type of a weapon, I could be charged with it.
+I remember a long time ago I bought one of those old Billy clubs that the English police used to walk around with.
+Once I started seeing clients getting arrested for these types of things, I realized I needed to get rid of it because if somehow the police got into my house and found this type of weapon, I could be charged with it.

-So, if you have anything that could qualify as a sword cane you should get rid of it because you could be charged with it if the police find out that you have it.
-So, any defense related to possession of a sword cane is going to spin on its own facts and circumstances and the type of weapon that you have and the circumstances surrounding it.
+So, if you have anything that could qualify as a sword cane, you should get rid of it because you could be charged with it if the police find out that you have it.
+So, any defense related to the possession of a sword cane is going to spin on its facts and circumstances, the type of weapon that you have, and the circumstances surrounding it.

 If somebody possesses an antique sword cane and it's hanging on their wall, that's obviously a far cry from taking it out in public and using it as a weapon against another person.

-So, the prosecutors would certainly consider as far as how they would deal with a case – whether they want a felony or a misdemeanor, whether they would want jail or prison or community service or some other punishment.
+So, the prosecutors would certainly consider how they would deal with a case—whether they want a felony or a misdemeanor, jail or prison, community service, or some other punishment.

 That's where you have to get a good criminal defense lawyer who has handled these types of cases in Los Angeles County and knows how to deal with the prosecutors, knows how to marshal the facts and circumstances, and also get character letters and the good things about your life and of course, get your version of the story across to the prosecutors so that a fair resolution can be reached in your case.
 Contact the Hedding Law Firm to review your case.